AvaChristensen/AvaChristensen.github.io/README.md

-#About me project
+#Ava Christensen

-This is a quick demonstration about how to use git and Github
+a general description of what styling items you decided to add to your project.
+See section 2.4 (Styling and appearance) for more info.